 - Scores range from 200 to 800

 Note that subject tests still have quarter-point deductions for incorrect answers even though this policy has been abolished on the regular SAT.
+For every question you answer correctly you'll receive one point, no points will be awarded or deducted for questions left blank, and you'll lose 1/4 of a point for every incorrect answer.
 Calculator use is not permitted, but you'll have a periodic table to use for reference.

 Should You Take the SAT Chemistry Subject Test?

-If you’re reading this article, you probably plan on applying to schools that require or recommend the submission of Subject Test scores.
-In most of these cases, it’s best to take one subject test in the sciences and one in the humanities to show a range of skills.
+If you’re reading this article, you're probably planning to apply to schools that require or recommend the submission of Subject Test scores.
+In most of these cases, it’s best to take one Subject Test in the sciences and one in the humanities to show a range of skills.

 Here are two reasons to choose Chemistry as one of your SAT Subject Tests: